Massachusetts Bicycle Laws

 Massachusetts is a beautiful place to ride a bicycle.
 Whether you take a scenic route on the weekends or make your daily commute on one, you need to know what you are allowed to do on a bike in our state to avoid a bike accident.
-Make riding a fantastic experience every day with this simple outline of bicycle laws that govern cyclists:
+Make riding a fantastic experience every day with this simple outline of bicycle laws that govern cyclists in Massachusetts:

 You can ride on bicycle paths and public roads and streets, but you cannot ride in any limited access areas or on expressways that post bicycle prohibiting signs.
 You can ride on a sidewalk in areas that are not considered business districts unless a local ordinance is in place.

 You can take your bike on the MBTA in most places, which is a helpful way to get just about anywhere.
 Do not take it on the Green Line or the Mattapan Trolley, and look at the schedule for other times that the transportation authority prohibits it due to congestion.

 As a cyclist on the road, you must obey all normal traffic laws.
 Specifically, this means:

 - Signaling.
 You can use hand signals for traffic behind you, but you must signal each stop and turn.
 Obey the same traffic signals as vehicles – i.e., stop at red lights and stop signs.

 - Pedestrians.
 Pedestrians have the right of way, and if you pass someone, you must give them an auditory signal.
 Do not use sirens or whistles, as these can startle pedestrians rather than warning them.

 - Side-by-side riding.
 Go ahead and ride alongside your buddy when traffic allows.
 However, each bike is responsible for moving as far to the right as possible to allow for faster traffic to pass.
 Use the lane farthest to the right on any multi-lane road.